Clay Poker Chips vs Composite Poker Chips | Poker Chip Mania

 Are composite poker chips more durable than clay?

 Both are durable for home use.
-Composite chips resist scuffs well, while quality clay composites hold up for years and develop a subtle patina that many players like.
+Composite chips are highly resistant to wear and scuffs, maintaining their appearance over time, while quality clay composites hold up for years and develop a subtle patina that many players appreciate.

 Casinos generally use 9–10g chips (usually clay composite).
-Heavier 11.5–13.5g chips are common in composite sets with metal inserts and offer a weighty feel some players enjoy.
+Clay Poker chips have weights from casino grade 10g up to the 14g heavyweight.
+11.5g chips are common in composite chips with metal inserts and offer a feel some players enjoy.

 Which is better for cash games and tournaments?

-Clay chips are preferred for serious cash games and tournaments thanks to stackability and feel.
-Composite chips are great for casual games and beginner-friendly sets.
+Clay chips are preferred for serious cash games and tournaments thanks to their stackability and authentic feel, enhancing the overall play experience for dedicated players.
+Composite chips, on the other hand, are ideal for casual players and relaxed play, making them a great choice for informal games and beginner-friendly sets.

 Do both clay and composite chips come with denominations?

-Yes.
-Most sets in both materials offer clear denominations ($1, $5, $25, $100, etc.).
+No. our selection of composite chips are all non-denominational.
+Most of our clay chips do offer clear denominations ($1, $5, $25, $100, etc.).
 Denominations make cash games faster and more accurate.
+Non-denominational will give you flexibility of your stakes.

 How do I clean and store poker chips?